bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 detailed information, see :ref:`userguide_notebook_jupyter_interactors`.

 .. note::
-    It is currently possible to push udpates from python, to BokehJS (i.e., to update plots, etc.) using :func:`~bokeh.io.push_notebook`.
-It is not currently possible to get events or updates from the other direction (e.g. to have a range or selection update trigger a python callback) without using a Bokeh Server as described in the next section.
-Adding the capability for two-way Python<-->JS synchronization through Jupyter comms is a planned future addition.
+    It is currently possible to push updates from python, to BokehJS (i.e., to update plots, etc.) using :func:`~bokeh.io.push_notebook`.
+To add two-way communication (e.g. to have a range or selection update trigger a python callback) embed a Bokeh Server in the notebook.
+    See :bokeh-tree:`examples/howto/server_embed/notebook_embed.ipynb`

 Updating From Threads
 '''''''''''''''''''''